About Video Formats

 Downloadable Formats - These are videos that you can download and playback on your computer using QuickTime (on a Mac or PC) or Windows Media Player (on a PC)

-- SD (or TV-Quality): This is the safest bet for anyone, as even an older machine should be able to handle this quality.
-It’s relatively small, but still clear and easy to read any text in the video..
+• SD-iPod – This is the safest bet for anyone, as even an older machine should be able to handle this quality.
+It’s relatively small, but still clear and easy to read any text in the video.
+This file also should play on most mobile devices (iPods, phones, etc.)

-- High Definition Formats (480p/720p/1080p) – These three formats will all provide a bigger, clearer picture but also require a much much more powerful computer to playback, especially the 1080p format.
+• High Definition Formats (720p/1080p) – These high definition formats will require a larger screen and a pretty powerful computer to play them back, but they look great!
 You can look at Apple’s recommendations to see what format your system can handle.

 ISO Images – These are files that you download to your computer and can then burn to disc for playback in your DVD or Blu-ray player.
 If you have any sort of disc burning program (on Windows) or own a Mac you’ll be able to burn these images to disc without trouble.